jcaillon/valet/docs/content/_index.md

   string::getField myString 1 separator=" "
   echo "The field at index 1 is ${REPLY}"

-  if interactive::promptYesNo "Do you want to continue?"; then
+  if interactive::confirm "Do you want to continue?"; then
     echo "Yes."
   else
     echo "No."